Rosie Flores

-Rosie Flores (born Rosalie Flores; September 10, 1950) is an American singer, songwriter and musician.
+Rosie Flores (born Rosalie Flores; September 10, 1950) is an American rockabilly, blues and country musician who has been writing and performing since the 1970s.
 She currently resides in Austin, Texas, where August 31 was declared Rosie Flores Day by the Austin City Council in 2006.

 Biography

 Rosie Flores was born in San Antonio, Texas, United States, where she lived until the age of twelve, when her family moved to San Diego.
 In interviews, Flores has recalled that growing up, she loved to watch musical television shows like The Dick Clark Show and Hit Parade.
-She began singing as a young child, and her brother, Roger, taught her to play rhythm guitar when she was a teenager.
+She began singing as a young child, picking up a guitar at age 6, and eventually learning how to play rhythm guitar from her older brother, Roger.

 Flores formed her first band, Penelope's Children, while still in high school in California.
 In the 1970s, Flores played the San Diego nightclub circuit and was the namesake of the alt country/cowpunk band Rosie and the Screamers.
+By 21, she was in Los Angeles at her first recording session, though her first EP, Hit City L.A., wouldn't be released until 1982, possibly after leaving the Screamers.

-After leaving the Screamers, she joined a cowpunk all-female band called Screamin' Sirens in the 1980s.
-The latter band produced a series of 7-inch singles and tracks for compilation albums before releasing an album in 1984, Fiesta.produced by Brian Ahern, Michael Reid and Greg Humphries.
+In 1983, after the Screamers disbanded, she joined a cowpunk all-female band called Screamin' Sirens.
+The latter band produced a series of 7-inch singles and tracks for compilation albums before releasing an album in 1984, Fiesta, produced by Brian Ahern, Michael Reid and Greg Humphries.

-Flores's self-titled solo debut came out on Warner Bros./Reprise in 1987.
-The single, "Crying Over You", put her on the Billboard chart for the first time.
+Flores's debut album Rosie Flores came out on Warner Bros./Reprise in 1987.
+The single, "Crying Over You," put her on the Billboard chart for the first time.
 Since then, Flores has recorded 13 additional solo albums.